-- Project teams will consist of one to three team members. - The project is due at the beginning of the final day of class, which is Wednesday, 12/3. - Off campus (VCR and Web) students shall also meet this deadline for the project.
+- Project teams will consist of one to three team members. - The project is due at the beginning of the class on Monday, 11/29. - Off campus (VCR and Web) students shall also meet this deadline for the project.

 Academic Honesty: